batchruntomo(1) General Commands Manual batchruntomo(1)

 there are too few fiducials on the minority surface per local area.
 In

-addition to making these decisions, Batchruntomo also calls the program
+addition to making these decisions, Batchruntomo also runs the program

-small.
-The fine alignment produces an angle offset and an X-axis tilt
+local tests.
+The fine alignment produces an angle offset and an X-axis

-that is applied when building the tomogram, unless there are too few
+tilt that is applied when building the tomogram, unless there are too

 between the gold particles provides an estimate of thickness that can